 Provide ‘project books’ so neurodiverse employees are able to prioritise tasks, giving them a quick reference point should they need it.
 It will help their focus rather than having to locate emails, documents, etc., thus relying less on their ‘working memory’.

 Training and promotion opportunities ought to be encouraged equally.
 Everybody has their own version of performing at 100%.
 When formulating appraisal scores, this should be taken into consideration.
 For example, a person with dyspraxia walking slowly through the office so they don’t stumble means they lose approx. 10% of their working hours over a year.
 They could only ever achieve 90% if scores are not adjusted for their condition.
 Once adjusted, you realise that their 90% is in fact 100%.

-Make sure employee are fully prepared for what to expect at appraisal or training so they are not taken by surprise by the metrics.
+Make sure employees are fully prepared for what to expect at appraisal or training so they are not taken by surprise by the metrics.